mojaloop/documentation/mojaloop-technical-overview/event-framework/README.md

 - Sidecar module will publish events to a singular Kafka topic that will allow for multiple handlers to consume and process the events as required.
 - Kafka partitions will be determined by the event-type (e.g. log, audit, trace, errors etc).
 - Each Mojaloop component will have its own tightly coupled Sidecar.
+- Event messages will be produced to Kafka using the Trace-Id as the message key.
+This will ensure that all the messages part of the same trace (transaction) are stored in the same partition in order.

 ## 2. Architecture